YukiIsait/__LinkSwitcher/README.md

 └─swj.ini
 ```

-4. Edit the `swj.ini` to configure.
+4. Configure the `swj.ini`.
 The content of the file is as follows:

 ```ini
 [App]